britter/website/src/content/blogs/2025-01-09-nixos-modules.md

             response = 'Howdy, Joe!'
 ```

+After activating the new configuration on your system, when pointing the browser to http://localhost:8080/jane we will be greeted with "Hi, Jane!", and when navigating to http://localhost:8080/joe you will see the greeting "Howdy, Joe!".

 ## Boss Level: Using Submodules to define Option types

 Using lists of attribute sets is a great way of defining complex option types.
-However there's one problem with our current solution.
+However, there's one problem with our current solution.
 There's nothing stopping a user from defining an abitrary atrribute set that doesn't have the right key-value pairs.
 This makes it harder for users to understand how they can configure the module.
 What we need is a way of defining the shape of the attribute sets that can be put into the `greetings` list.